charity-watchdog/charity-watchdog/README.md

-# Charity Watchdog
+# Charity Watchdog (ETH Denver Hackathon 2019 Submission)

+Please note that this app was developed specifically for ETH Denver hackathon.
-Using the Ethereum network to bring transparency and accountability to charity spends.
+Goal: Using the Ethereum network to bring transparency and accountability to charity spends.

 ## Local Development